wley3337/WeRHere/README.md

-# This is still a work in progress.
+# This is still a work in progress - see notes section for the todo's.
 ### Current version deployed on [Heroku](https://werhere.herokuapp.com/)

 # This is a free project intedned to be a PWA for those experiencing homelessness.